-We will suspend payment plans immedately following the postponement announcement.
-We will resume payment plans immedately following the resumption annoucement.
+We will suspend payment plans immediately following the postponement announcement.
+We will resume payment plans immediately following the resumption announcement.
 The phasing of payments will depend upon where in the month the postponement and resumption announcements are made.
-This may result in your payments either completing in advance of your programme completition or in in your payments completing after your programme completition.
+This may result in your payments either completing in advance of your programme competition or in in your payments completing after your programme competition.

 Where it is impossible for the candidate to attend, they may, with our agreement, offer a substitute candidate (which will be subject to the relevant rules relating to candidate substitution on programmes such as Diagnostic and Master Technician).
 In exceptional circumstances we may, at our discretion, be able to offer a substitute course or programme dates.